UX-Decoder/Semantic-SAM/README.md

 - [ ] Release demo with semantics

-- [ ] Release code and checkpoints trained on SA-1B and semantically-labelled datasets
+- [ ] Release code and checkpoints trained on SA-1B and semantically-labeled datasets

 </details>